mauricioabreu/contributors.cr/README.md

-# github-contributors
+# contributors.cr

-`Github Contributors` aims to provide an easy way to collect all contributors of a given project at Github.
+`Contributors` aims to provide an easy way to collect all contributors of a given project at Github.
 Since Github only lists the top 100 contributors, this project has the goal to show you all people helping your project.

 ## Installation